avantus-tech/pyproject-runner/README.md

 : Directory in the project's virtual environment containing the python executable and scripts.

 INITIAL_DIR
-: Current working directory when pyproject-runner was executed.
+: Current working directory at the time pyproject-runner was executed.

 PROJECT_DIR
 : Directory where the *pyproject.toml* file was found.